cepthomas/c_modular/README.md

     pnut.h
 ```
 Where:
+- `hal_sim.c` and `hal_sim.h` contain:
-- `hal_api.c` is the simulation implementation of the hal_module.
+    - the simulation implementation of the hal_module.
-- `hal_sim.c` and `hal_sim.h` are the hooks between the hal_module and the test suites.
+    - the hooks between the hal_module and the test suites.
-- `test_xxx.cpp` contains the actual test suites.
+- `test_xxx.cpp` contains the test suites.
 - `main.cpp` is the entry point and test executor.
 - `pnut.h` is the unit test framework.

-## Building
+## Build
 There are two bodies of code here, the application source, and the test executable.
-The former is a pure C99 application which should compile anywhere, even minimal embedded systems.
-There is a QMake/mingw project
+The former is a pure C99 application which should compile anywhere, even minimal embedded
-included to build it.
-The test code is a C++ application so we can use higher level constructs
+systems.
+There is a QMake/mingw project included to build it.
+The test code is a C++ application so we can use higher level constructs to create test code
-to create test code that executes the pure C application.
-There is also a QMake/mingw project
+that executes the pure C application.
+There is also a QMake/mingw project for that.
-for that.

 ## License
 https://github.com/cepthomas/c-modular/blob/master/LICENSE